roytravel/roytravel/README.md

 # Haneol, Lee -- @roytravel

-Hi! 👋 My Ultimate dream is to contribute for the human race. my role-model is Elon Musk and I want to be like a him.
-I need who be with me. contact me if you have interested in helping for people and all the earth.
+Hi! 👋 My Ultimate dream is to contribute for the human race.<br>
+my role-model is Elon Musk and I want to be like a him. <br>I need who be with me. <br>contact me if you have interested in helping for people and all the earth.

 # 🔭 Interests
 * Computer Science